jhoffman37/capstone_ResumeToday/README.md

 - Optional: JWT_EXPIRES_IN (the expiry time for JWTs) (defaults to 1h)
 - Optional: BCRYPT_SALT_ROUNDS (the amount of rounds for salt generation for password hashing) (defaults to 10)

+## Testing
+To run the tests, run `npm test` in the root directory.
+This will run the tests and generate a coverage report in the terminal after it's done.
+The tests currently just test all the routes and some of the database functions to ensure that the site is functional.

+## How to use
+The website will be hosted here at: https://resume-today.onrender.com/.
+This will be the official website for the project.
+To use, simply go to the website and sign up for an account.
+Once there click on the `New Resume` button to start the process.
+Once you fill out the form information, you will be shown the preview of your resume.
+If you are satisfied with your resume then you can click the `Donwload PDF` to download it or use the `Share` button to show it to others.
+Other links on the Nav Bar are there for viewing info about how to build a good resume or for contacting the developers.
+You can also fork the project and run it locally if you wish by following the installation/setup guide above.

 ### Dependencies
 - express
 - dotenv